Discovering What You Can Control: Interventional Boundary Discovery for Reinforcement Learning: Method

 The goal of \IBD{} is to recover $\SoI$ from interaction data, producing a binary mask $\mathbf{m} \in \{0, 1\}^d$ with $m_i = \mathbf{1}[i \in \widehat{\SoI}]$.
 The downstream RL algorithm then receives only the masked observation $\vo_t \odot \mathbf{m}$.

-\paragraph{Assumptions.} \IBD{} relies on the following assumptions, which we state explicitly to clarify its scope. \begin{enumerate} \item \emph{Decomposability.} The observation space decomposes into causal and distractor components as above; dimensions are either fully causal or fully exogenous.
-We relax this in \Cref{sec:robustness} to handle partially controllable dimensions. \item \emph{Action overrideability.} The agent can replace its actions with random noise during the probing phase.
-This is natural in simulation; on physical systems it requires a safe exploration protocol. \item \emph{Stationary causal structure.} The causal graph does not change during the probing phase.
-Non-stationary environments would require periodic re-probing. \item \emph{Faithfulness.} If a directed causal path from an action to a dimension exists, the intervention produces a non-trivial distributional shift (Proposition~\ref{prop:detect}). \end{enumerate}
+\paragraph{Assumptions.} \IBD{} relies on four assumptions: (i) decomposability: dimensions are either fully causal or fully exogenous (relaxed in \Cref{sec:robustness} to partially controllable dimensions); (ii) action overrideability during probing, which is natural in simulation and requires a safe-exploration protocol on hardware; (iii) stationary causal structure during probing; (iv) faithfulness and statistic sensitivity: a directed action-to-dimension path produces a non-trivial distributional shift that is detectable by the chosen summary $\Delta^h_i$ for some $h \in H$ (Proposition~\ref{prop:detect}).